archanaheeralal77/XSS/README.md

 3.	**Mitigating XSS using content security policy (CSP)** Content security policy (CSP) is the last line of defence against cross-site scripting.
   If your XSS prevention fails, you can use CSP to mitigate XSS by restricting what an attacker can do.
   CSP lets you control various things, such as whether external scripts can be loaded and whether inline scripts will be executed.
   To deploy CSP you need to include an HTTP response header called Content-Security-Policy with a value containing your policy.

   An example CSP is as follows:
  default-src 'self'; script-src 'self'; object-src 'none'; frame-src 'none'; base-uri 'none';

+ 4. Implement WAF:
+    WAF can be implemented to protect your application from XSS attacks.
+    WAF is rules(Signatures), so when any HTTP requests triggers, WAF will inspect HTTP traffic against these XSS rules and if any request matches to any XSS rule then WAF will block the request [If WAF is under DENY/BLOCK/DETECTION etc mode] read more about Mod Security CRS rules [ https://owasp.org/www-project-modsecurity-core-rule-set/ ]